3 DAY STARTUP GEORGIA SOUTHERN

 3 Day Startup is a 72-hour learning-by-doing campus workshop that teaches entrepreneurial skills to university students in an extreme hands-on environment.

-Admission Decisions When: February 5, 2016 You will be notified via email whether you have been accepted.
+Admission Decisions: February 6, 2018.
+You will be notified via email whether you have been accepted.

-3DS Boot Camp / Happy Hour: When: Thursday, 11th – 2016 at TBD, followed by happy hour This boot camp is only open to accepted participants.
+3DS Boot Camp / Happy Hour: February 9th (Thu.)
+2018 at TBD, followed by happy hour.
+This boot camp is only open to accepted participants.

 WHAT HAPPENS AT A 3DS PROGRAM?